 CAMPING GUIDE 2 – Click here

-North-East Victoria is a gorgeous place, why not stay for the whole weekend and explore.
-After the festival you could grab a delicious dinner nearby (Eldorado’s McEvoy Tavern perhaps), then bunker down in a cosy country cottage for the night, and spend Sunday doing workshops or exploring all that this region has to offer – we’re all about pure nature, topped with gourmet food & wine!
+North-East Victoria is a gorgeous place, why not stay for the whole week and explore.
+After the festival you could grab a delicious dinner nearby (Eldorado’s McEvoy Tavern perhaps), then bunker down in a cosy country cottage for the night, then head back for a second festival day or explore all that this region has to offer – this area is all about pure nature, topped with gourmet food & wine!

 Check out more on the area here: www.victoriashighcountry.com.au